 How to Make Microwave Popcorn Better with a Dessert Twist

 Sometimes, microwave popcorn can be a full-fledged dessert.
 It’s healthier than eating a cake, even if you eat the whole entire bowl.
 One simple way to make it better without adding anything unhealthy is to drizzle your bounty of popcorn with honey.
 If you’re vegan or don’t have honey, you can use maple syrup for a similar effect.

 But hey, if you want something naughtier, we won’t stand in your way.
 In fact, we’d like to help by suggesting the addition of melted dark chocolate drizzled on top.
 If you’re a Reese’s fan, try that with melted milk chocolate and peanut butter to make it like a peanut butter cup you can crunch!

 Take yourself out to the ballgame without leaving the couch by adding caramel and roasted peanuts.
-It tastes better when you make it yourself rather than those stale boxes with lame toys (we think you know what we’re talking about!).
+It tastes better when you make it yourself rather than those stale boxes with junky prizes (we think you know what we’re talking about!).

 Other ideas to elevate your microwave popcorn bag into a dessert worth swooning over:

 - Shake on cinnamon and sugar or pumpkin spice seasoning

 - Add in those candy pieces you still have from Halloween (M&Ms and Reese’s Pieces are amazing!)

 - Throw in mini marshmallows and chocolate chips, then crush graham cracker on top to make your popcorn “s’more” amazing